gher-uliege/gher-uliege.github.io/Diva-Workshops/index.md

 ### Before the workshop...

-If you want to use your own dataset, please verify that it has been quality controlled.
+If you plan to use your own dataset, please verify that it has been quality controlled.
 Bring power adapters if need (check https://www.power-plugs-sockets.com/belgium/).
 If your institution is part of [eduroam](https://www.eduroam.org/), be sure to have your credentials for the wifi connexion.